weiji14/deepbedmap/paper/README_copernicus_package_5_5.txt

-File: README_copernicus_package_5_4.txt
+File: README_copernicus_package_5_5.txt
 -------------------------------------------------------------------------
-This is a README file for the Copernicus Publications LaTeX Macro Package copernicus_package.zip in the version 5.4, 5 June 2019
+This is a README file for the Copernicus Publications LaTeX Macro Package copernicus_package.zip in the version 5.5, 26 August 2019
 -------------------------------------------------------------------------
 It consists of several files, each with its separate copyright.
 This specific archive is collected for journals published by